By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Alcohol is the granddaddy of grade killers but he has a junior cousin that has been messing up student’s grade recently.
 Marijuana may seem all good, some people even think it has medicinal properties.
 Getting good grades is not one of the benefits of lighting that joint up.

 Smoking Marijuana scrambles the information going into your brain if you smoke when studying.
 Smoking before the test scrambles the information as you try to retrieve it.
 Smoke both times and you start marking test answers that would never make sense if you were clean.
 Marijuana, specifically THC the active ingredient, stays in your bloodstream a lot longer than other drugs.
 So Marijuana’s memory altering effects can last long after your last smoke.

 Go to class if you want better grades.

-Some people do not see the benefit from the class they are taking.
+Some people do not see the benefit of the class they are taking.
 They think they can just show up for the final and that will get them by.
 You may be able to pass the test that way, but I wouldn’t bet on it.

 I am surprised at the students who pay tuition, sometimes lots of it, and then skip class.
 This is like buying a ticket for the concert and then showing up for the last encore.
 You may think you are such a great athlete you can skip practice and still play in the big game.
 But in the academic game if you are not there for practice you will not know the moves to pick the right test answer.